 From onboarding, through company culture, career progression, learning and development, reward and recognition, and personal/professional growth - in addition to a myriad of unique-to-individual obstacles placed along the way - HR automation is helping remove the burden of administration and unleashing the potential in people.

-A company that supports its people, offers a flexible work/life balance, cares about wellbeing, and can demonstrate innovation across the organisation is far more likely to attract the new cohort of professionals ahead of the traditional employer who pays more but is averse to transformation.
+A company that supports its people offers a flexible work/life balance, cares about wellbeing, and can demonstrate innovation across the organisation is far more likely to attract the new cohort of professionals ahead of the traditional employer who pays more but is averse to transformation.

 Knowing it’s time to change

-To demonstrate just how much time HR automation can save, a recent survey by CareerBuilder found that HR managers lose an average of 14 hours a week manually completing tasks that could be automated.
+To demonstrate just how much time HR process automation can save, a recent survey by CareerBuilder found that HR managers lose an average of 14 hours a week manually completing tasks that could be automated.
 More than a quarter of HR managers waste 20 hours or more.

 Some organisations rely heavily on email and even offline communication tools to manage HR processes such as attendance.
 The simplicity of having all employees on one virtual platform, with all the tools they need to self-serve, removes the need to track down email trails, paperwork, appraisals, feedback, and other information.

-The emergence of more flexible working – accelerated by the COVID-19 pandemic – is also a significant catalyst for change.
+The emergence of more flexible working - accelerated by the COVID-19 pandemic - is also a significant catalyst for change.
 For more than a year, people have worked remotely.
 The expectation now is the permanent adoption of a hybrid approach to remote working, making HR automation even more valuable to businesses with a diverse workforce enabled to work from anywhere, at any time, on any device.
+Employee retention is always a priority for HR staff, and workflow automation can contribute significantly to the employee experience.